-I am a fully qualified Counsellor and I am listed on the register of Counsellors and Psychotherapists which is approved by the Professional Standards Authority for Health & Social Care.
+I am a qualified counsellor and clinical supervisor and I am listed on the register of Counsellors and Psychotherapists which is approved by the Professional Standards Authority for Health & Social Care.
 My certificate number on the register is 082979.
 This shows that I have reached a recognised level of competent practice which complies fully with BACP (British Association of Counselling and Psychotherapy) guidelines and ethics.

 I am also a member of the BACP Private Practice Specialist Division and the BACP Workplace Counselling Specialist Division.